Advice for patients coming to our hospitals

 - Contact details of your close relative or friend, your GP and any care agencies that support you

-- Care Plan if you have one, and any other information about how to look after you
+- Care Plan if you have one, and any other information about how to look after you.
+If you and your GP or hospital doctor have discussed and completed a ReSPECT and or DNACPR form, please bring these too

 - Glasses, hearing aids, and dentures with cases or pots labelled with your name